By Nancy Armitage

 H. F. S. Douglas $50.00

 Document: HEH Coll.
-HEH 13/8/4 (uncat) Huntington Library Nancy Note: C. E. Graham worked for Mr. & Mrs. Huntington for decades until the 1920’s paying bills, organizing a trip to France with the Huntingtons & their entourage.
+HEH 13/8/4 (uncat) Huntington Library Nancy Note: C. E. Graham worked for Mr. & Mrs. Huntington for decades until the 1920’s paying bills for them and organizing a trip to France with the Huntingtons & their entourage.
 Graham would send H. E. Huntington huge amounts of money to buy a book or an expensive painting in England or France.
-Graham also did a funny thing when he would write a check out to Mr. &/or Mrs. Huntington, it was always payable humorously to “Yourselves”.
+Graham also did a funny thing when he would write a check out to Mr. &/or Mrs. Huntington, it was always made the check payable humorously to “Yourselves”.
 E. A. Adams was a very officiant secretary but very sassy.
 I was surprised at what he wrote about Mrs. Huntington in letters.
 I’m amazed that Adams kept his job.

 Henry E. Huntington’s Book Collections “En Bloc”: